 Part-time versus full-time employment

 Pay gaps can also be analysed from the perspective of part-time or full-time employment.
 Information at this level of detail is not available, however, for all EU Member States (Figure 2).
-In 2017, the gender pay gap for part-time workers varied from -0.5 % in Germany to 25.3 % in Croatia.
-A negative gender pay gap means that on average women's gross hourly earnings are higher than those of men.
+In 2019, the gender pay gap for part-time workers varied from -5.1 % in Italy to 22.0 % in Croatia.
+A negative gender pay gap means that, on average, women's gross hourly earnings are higher than those of men.
 This is often due to a selection bias, especially when the employment rate is lower for women than for men: women engaging in the labour market may have comparatively higher skills and education levels that men.
-For full-time workers, pay gaps varied also widely in the EU Member States, ranging from 0.9 % in Belgium to 19.3 % in Latvia.
+For full-time workers, pay gaps varied also widely in the EU Member States, ranging from -1.6 % in Italy to 24.1 % in Latvia.